 All roses need some attention going into winter.
-Winter weather in zones 6 and below can really challenge rose bushes, particularly the hybrid teas.
+Winter weather in zones 6 and below can challenge rose bushes, particularly the hybrid teas.
 Shrub roses are hardier and can pretty much fend for themselves, but the hybrid teas and other modern hybrids are a little fussier.
 Here are some tips for winter rose survival, starting with zones 6 and below:

 01 of 08